18F/cic-site/README.md

 # What is this?

 This repository organizes project activity for development and operation of the [Cloud Information Center (CIC) site](https://federalist-proxy.app.cloud.gov/site/18f/cic-site/).
-The CIC site is for blah blah blah.

-The CIC is a joint creation of the GSA's Technology Transformation Services team and the FAS ITC in GSA (expand acronyms, link, etc).
+The CIC is a joint creation of the GSA's [Technology Transformation Services](https://www.gsa.gov/about-us/organization/federal-acquisition-service/technology-transformation-services) (TTS) team and GSA's [FAS Office of Information Technology Category](https://www.gsa.gov/about-us/organization/federal-acquisition-service/office-of-information-technology-category) (ITC).

+GSA is a trusted partner for federal agencies seeking to buy goods and services.
+This creates an opportunity for GSA to help fellow agencies navigate early steps into cloud platforms and services, by providing guidance on how and where to get started.
+We're planning to a deliver a web-based prototype of a solution containing self-service information about cloud migration and acquisition options that is designed based on real user needs and which meets the stated business goals of ITC.
+The intent at this time is to create new content for `gsa.gov/cloud` informed by research into needs and goals of government agency cloud acquirers and industry cloud providers.
+This content will replace and improves on the [existing content](https://www.gsa.gov/technology/technology-products-services/professional-it-services/cloud-it-acquisition-services) currently on the GSA.gov site.

 ## Where is the site?
-The latest version is available at ...
+The latest version is available at https://federalist-proxy.app.cloud.gov/site/18f/cic-site/

 Previews for changes in progress are noted in the pull-requests where they're being proposed and discussed.

 ## What's here